Homeowners Feeling Trapped After Sellers Failed To Disclose Neighbor’s Bizarre, Profane Behavior

+Now feeling stuck in their new home, they thought it was time to do something and called Kurtis Ming.

-It has not been home sweet home since Cari Stewart moved her family two months ago.
-Right away, she says the neighbor started harassing them, flipping them off, burning his tires in the driveway and cussing them out with bizarre accusations.
+It has not been “home, sweet home” since Cari Stewart and her family moved two months ago.
+Right away, she says the neighbor started harassing them, he was flipping them off, squealing his tires in the driveway, and cussing them out with bizarre accusations.

 “It went from ‘I’m selling crack out of the house,’ to ‘I’m harassing his 85-year old mother every day,'” Stewart said.
 “I’ve never met the lady.”

-Her husband has recorded some of the foul language encounters.
-She says neighbors have since said the behavior dates back well before the Stewart’s bought the place.
-Police logs CBS13 pulled show dozens of calls to the man’s address since 1995.
+Her husband recorded some of the foul-mouthed encounters.
+Other neighbors say the behavior dates back to well before the Stewarts arrived, Stewart says.
+Police logs show dozens of calls to the man’s address since 1995.

 “Your kids should not have to hear that,” she said.
 “Somebody should have told us.”